AustralianSynchrotron/openday-scavenger/README.md

 1. The visitor registers at the registration desk by scanning a personalised QR code with their phone's camera or a QR scanner app.
 The code directs them to the scavenger hunt web application, generates an anonymous session and registers them in the application's database.
 2. The visitor explores the facility and keeps an eye out for QR codes.
 If they find a QR code, they scan it with the scavenger hunt web application.
 The puzzle is displayed in the application.
 3. The visitor solves the puzzle and enters their answer into the web application.
 The answer is compared with the correct answer stored in the database and they receive immediate feedback in the web application.
-4. Once the visitor has solved all puzzles, they return to the registration desk and pick up their price.
+4. Once the visitor has solved all puzzles, they return to the registration desk and pick up their prize.

 ## Installation